top of page

 Structure

-A skeleton government will also replace the current government bond system with a project-oriented, or P-series, bond structure.
-So, instead of an open-ended fund for government projects, every project will have a separate P-bond that will enable better encapsulation among the federal programs (e.g., no more dipping into a general fund that hides cost overruns, or siphoning funds meant for other projects).
-Also, P-series bonds will allow the public to have greater discretion on which projects should be funded compared to others.
+As a more efficient manner of handling government bonds, a skeleton government will also adopt a project-oriented, or P-series, bond system.
+So, instead of an open-ended fund for all government projects, every project will have its own P-bond that will enable better encapsulation among federal programs (e.g., no more dipping into a general fund that hides cost overruns, or siphoning funds meant for other projects).
+Also,

-For example, voters may approve of a project for renewable energy (e.g., wind power) to replace fossil fuel dependency.
+For example, voters may approve of a new project for renewable energy (e.g., wind power) to replace fossil fuel dependency.
 A new P-numbered bond will be assigned to the project that will be funded entirely through private investment.
 The role of government will only be to initiate the project, facilitate public funding, and assist with general management.
-Redemption of the P-series bond will be provided after the project is completed (e.g., it pays for itself after becoming fully operational), so only a minimal amount of federal tax dollars will be given to the project.
+Redemption of the P-series bond will be provided after the project is completed (e.g., it pays for itself after becoming fully operational), so only a minimal amount of federal tax dollars will be given to the project if any.

 Advantages